+Thomas Bernhard (1931 – 1989) was one of the twentieth century’s greatest prose stylists.
 He belongs to the trinity of novelists who died early, the other two being W.G.
 Sebald and Roberto Bolano.
-All three are experiencing a popular revival coupled with attention from academic and critical circles.
+Along with Sebald and Bolano, Bernhard’s works are experiencing a popular revival coupled with attention from academic and critical circles.

 Translated from the German by Sophie Wilkins and originally published in 1970 as Das Kalkwerk, the novel centers around the murder of Mrs. Konrad by her husband.
-Her murder took place in the lime works, Mr. Konrad shooting his disabled wife in her wheelchair with a Mannlicher rifle.
-An insurance investigator attempts to find out why Mr. Konrad murdered his wife, learning more and more about his eccentricities, obsessions and experiments.
-The unnamed insurance investigator accumulates these facts from conversations with Wieser and Fro, owners of two properties in the town of Sicking, where the Konrads lived.
-The gossip and hearsay recalls William Faulkner’s short story “A Rose for Emily,” in which the town acts as the narrator, recounting the life of the resident elderly eccentric named Emily.
+Her murder took place in the lime works, Mr. Konrad shooting his disabled in her wheelchair with a Mannlicher rifle.
+An insurance investigator attempts to find out why Mr. Konrad murdered his wife, learning more and more about his eccentricities, obsessions, and experiments.
+The unnamed insurance investigator accumulates these facts from conversations with Wieser and Fro, owners of two properties in the town of Sicking, Austria, where the Konrads lived.
+The gossip and hearsay recalls William Faulkner’s short story “A Rose for Emily,” where the town acted as the narrator, recounting the life of the resident elderly eccentric named Emily.